 A 2016 RAC report (PDF 1.2MB) highlighted that 13 of Perth's 34 strategic activity centres (vibrant hubs where people work, shop and socialise) have low public transport access.

 RAC remains committed to working with all levels of government to improve the quality and coverage of our public transport network and ensure it's a viable and affordable travel option for more Western Australians.

 RAC's position on public transport

-RAC advocates for all Western Australians, whether they are a driver, passenger, cyclist, motorcyclist, or pedestrian.
+RAC advocates for all Western Australians, whether they are a driver, passenger, cyclist, motorcyclist, pedestrian or public transport user.

 State Budget Submission

 Regional Transport Survey (PDF 612KB)